d'Orsay museum view

 15. Musée Rodin

-We have visited the Rodin Museum and, unfortunately, found the gardens in need of sprucing up.
+We have visited the Rodin Museum and, at times, we have unfortunately found the gardens in need of sprucing up.
 The outdoor sculptures should be cleaned and better maintained.
 Please share with us your opinions on the Rodin Museum for the benefit of all of our readers and followers.
 Thank you!

 Closed on Mondays.
 Open Tuesday – Sunday 10:00 – 6:30 (18:30).
 Metro #13 to Varenne, or #8 to Invalides.